 Additional findings from the study include:

-“It is shocking that so many companies don’t understand the importance of protecting their machine identities,” said Jeff Hudson, CEO of Venafi.
+“It is shocking that so many companies don’t understand the importance of effectively managing their machine identities,” said Jeff Hudson, CEO of Venafi.
 “We spend billions of dollars protecting user names and passwords but almost nothing protecting the keys and certificates that machines use to identify and authenticate themselves.
-The number of machines on enterprise networks is skyrocketing and most organizations haven’t invested in the intelligence or automation necessary to protect these critical security assets.
+The number of machines on enterprise networks is skyrocketing and most organizations haven’t invested in the intelligence or automation necessary to successfully manage these critical security assets.
 The bad guys know this, and they are targeting them because they are incredibly valuable assets across a wide range of cyber-attacks.”

 Want to learn more about the study?
 Click here for additional information.